PatternsTechGit/PT_ClientSideAuthorization/README.md

   }
 ```

-### Step 5 : Implement the Auth Guard
+### Step 5 : Implement the Auth Guard Routes

 To implement the guard in the application.
-Add another property to each route in the routes array in app-routing.module.ts file.
+Add another property `AuthGuard` to each route in the routes array in `app-routing.module.ts` file.

+The `AuthGuard` property will check the logic we have implemented in **AuthGuard** before navigating to the respective route.

 ```typescript
 const routes: Routes = [